Tag Archives: Ben Johnson

 The casting of Ben Johnson as Carne, the train conductor, an actor making films since the 1930s, and who won an Oscar for The Last Picture Show in 1971, provides the patriarchal character as Donald Pleasance did in Halloween.

-The vibe in Terror Train is great and the setting works wonderfully.
-An ode to Hitchcock, the train is an effective place for suspense or murder.
-The victims have few places to hide and a long tube with dark seats and hidden compartments while they disappear one by one is perfect horror fodder.
+The vibe in Terror Train is great, and the setting works wonderfully.
+In an ode to Hitchcock, the train is an effective setting for suspense or murder.
+The victims have few places to hide and a long tube with dark seats and hidden compartments, while they disappear one by one, which is perfect horror fodder.

-The gripe is that the identity of the killer is painfully obvious.
+The gripe is that the killer’s identity is painfully obvious.
 Spoiler alert- it’s who you think it is!

 After the film, I was left feeling tricked and bamboozled.
 But, just like the mysterious magician, all is not what it seems.